-Egg sharing is a positive and generous act giving another woman the chance of having a baby.
+Egg sharing is a positive and generous act that gives another woman the chance of having a baby.

 Egg sharing involves giving half of your total eggs collected during your IVF cycle to an anonymous recipient who is unable to produce good quality eggs of her own.
-This gives both you and the egg recipient the chance of having a baby, and in recognition of your donation, you benefit from greatly reduced fertility treatment fees.
+This gives both you and the egg recipient the chance of having a baby, and in recognition of your donation, you benefit from free IVF.

 Our egg sharing programme is open to all women including heterosexual and lesbian couples and single women.